-Computer Society / LGBT / Film / Photography / Golf / Poker / Music / Surfing / Dynamic in Christ / Islamic / Geocaching / Dance / Airsoft / Horticulture
+Computer Society / LGBT / Film / Photography / Golf / Poker / Piano / Surfing / Dynamic in Christ / Islamic / Geocaching / Dance / Airsoft / Horticulture /Harry Potter

 A large club with a great following consisting of two men’s teams and a ladies team.
-The men’s teams compete in the CFAI league and cup where they reached a league final last year.
-The ladies team won the Division 2 regional league beating Trinity College in their final match.
+The men’s teams were the 2013 CUFL Division 1 winners while the ladies team won the Division 2 regional league beating Trinity College in their final match.

-Another large club that organises internal leagues among ITB students each semester in the Sports Hall.
+Futsal is very popular among students here in ITB.
+The club organises internal leagues among ITB students each semester in the Sports Hall.
 This club is becoming more popular and there are also day long tournaments held during both Freshers and RAG week.
 Each year a representative team is chosen to compete in the intervarsities for ITB.

 The club consists of both men’s and ladies teams who compete in the ICBA leagues and cups.
-The ladies team won the B intervarsity which was held in Galway.
-Both teams play in the Division 2 league.
 Members are coached twice a week by an experienced national league basketball coach.

 The athletics club was re-introduced to the college in 2010 with twelve new members.
-Simon Ryan took home a bronze medal from the national cross country championships held in Cork and eleven students competed in the outdoor track and field championships held at Santry Stadium in April.
+Simon Ryan took home a bronze medal from the national cross country championships held in Cork.
+Students compete in many different competitions throughout the year including the Intervarsities.